slatedocs/slate/source/includes/_testing.md

 **4. Viewing logged notification requests and responses**

 Beyonic logs notificaiton requests and responses for at least 30 days.
-These can be viewed by logging into the web portal, and going to "Home" > Company Settings" > "Advanced Settings" > "Notification Endpoints"
+These can be viewed by logging into the web portal, and going to "Home" > Settings (Cogwheel) > "Organization Settings" > "Advanced Settings" > "Notification endpoints"

 By clicking on "Recent Events", you will be able to see events and notification attempts, including the responses that Beyonic is getting from your notification server.